AjinkyaKaley/annalect-take-home-project/README.md

 start the docker application on local machine

 ### How to start the application
-Open terminal\
+1. Open terminal\
-Navaigate to the directory where the repository is cloned\
+2. Navaigate to the directory where the repository is cloned\
-Check if the shell has access to docker and docker compose command\
+3. Check if the shell has access to docker and docker compose command\
-Run `docker compose build`\
+4. Run `docker compose build`\
-Run `docker compose up`\
+5. Run `docker compose up`\
-Fastapi API Application setup complete and service is ready for use\
+6. Fastapi API Application setup complete and service is ready for use

 ## Accessing Swagger UI
 http://localhost:8000/docs

-## Tech Stacks
+## Tech Stack
 - FastAPI
 - Pydantic
 - Postresql